Sienci-Labs/Resources/lmmk2/the-basics/lmk2-dust-collection.md

 Your shop vac or dust collector will come with a hose of a certain diameter.
 Your system will work most optimally if you use hoses that are similar in diameter.

 CFM (cubic feet per minute) denotes the amount of air your vacuum can pass through.
-The higher the CFM, the more volume of material you can move.
+The higher the CFM, the greater volume of dust you can move.
 You will want a higher CFM rating if you are cutting a large amount of material.

 Suction power (sometimes called Water Lift, Static Lift, Static Pressure…) indicates how fast the air is moving through the system.
 The higher your suction is, the harder the dust is pulled through your dust shoe and hose.
 You will typically want a higher suction vacuum if you are cutting heavier materials like metals, need to draw chips out of narrow cuts, or are using a fixed-style dust shoe.

 Dust collectors for example typically have higher CFMs but lower suction power, thus better suited with larger diameter hoses.
 Using a smaller diameter hose can constrict airflow and reduce its efficiency.

 Shop-Vacs, on the other hand, have smaller CFMs but higher suction power.
-These types of vacuums are happy with using smaller diameter hoses.
+These types of vacuums work well with using smaller diameter hoses.

-Depending on the design of your dust shoe, you may need to adapt your hose to match.
-You can find adapters that can help switch between hose diameters.
+Depending on the design of your dust shoe, you may need an adapter that joins dust shoes and hoses with different diameters.
 You may also want to opt for a hose that will keep static buildup along it's length to a minimum in which case more specialized options exist such as the [36mm antistatic hose from Festool](https://www.festoolcanada.com/accessories/dust-extraction/suction-hoses-and-cleaning-accessories/suction-hoses/204923---d3632x3,5m-asr).

 ### Hanging Your Hose